decred/dcrdata/README.md

 `npm install`

+This will create and install into a directory named `node_modules`.

-For development, there's a webpack script that watches for file changes and automatically compiles.
+For development, there's a webpack script that watches for file changes and automatically bundles.
-To use it, run this command in a separate terminal and leave it running while you work.
+To use it, run the following command in a separate terminal and leave it running while you work.
+You'll only use this command if you are editing javascript files.

 `npm run watch`

 For production, bundle assets via:

 `npm run build`

+Both the `watch` and `build` scripts create a single output file at `/public/js/dist/app.bundle.js`.
+You will need to at least `build` if changes have been made. `watch` essentially runs `build` after file changes, but also performs some additional checks.

 ### CSS Guidelines
 Before you write any CSS, see if you can achieve your goal by using existing classes available in Bootsrap 4.
 This helps prevent our stylesheets from getting bloated makes it easier for things to work well accross a wide range browsers & devices.
 Please take the time to [Read the docs](https://getbootstrap.com/docs/4.1/getting-started/introduction/)